TheNetworkGuy/netbox-zabbix-sync/README.md

 This method of setting device SNMP parameters is working, but i would recommend going for a "secret macro" implementation to keep your environment more predictable.
 Refer to the macro from the config context and set the macro inside of Zabbix to the actual community string / authentication secret etc.

+WARNING: Due to the pynetbox and Netbox API constuction, retrieving secrets requires an 2nd API call.
+Using this functionality could slow the script down, especially with a large device inventory.

 #### Permissions
 Make sure that the user has proper permissions for device read and modify (modify to set the Zabbix HostID custom field) operations.